Chr15w1986/Python_PP3/README.md

 ## FEATURES

 * The Features I want the game to have are:
-    * Allow the user to guess a number between 1 and 10
+    * Allow the user to guess a number between 1 and (a number chosen by the user)
     * To give an aspect of difficulty with 5 'lives' or attempts
     * If either game is lost or finished, the user will be presented with a restart game option